zee-w/js-algorithms-and-ds/src/big-o/README.md

 # Big O Notations

 Consider an example in which we have two set of code(which does the same operation) written by two different programmers.
-How would we determine that which code is writtern better or performing better?
+How would we determine that which code's performance is better.

 Answer is Big O notation.
 It is the way to mathematically figure out which code would perform better.